chrisns/kubectl-passman/README.md

 ![GitHub contributors](https://img.shields.io/github/contributors/chrisns/kubectl-passman)
 ![GitHub last commit](https://img.shields.io/github/last-commit/chrisns/kubectl-passman)

- > :heavy_exclamation_mark: An easy way to store your kubernetes credentials in [1password](https://1password.com/) or [Mac OS Keychain](https://support.apple.com/en-gb/guide/keychain-access/kyca1083/mac) (more password managers coming soon)
+ > :heavy_exclamation_mark: An easy way to store your kubernetes credentials in a keychain or password manager

 ### Does your `~/.kube/config` look like this: